dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/captured-result.md

 # CapturedResult

-The CapturedResult provides access to the source image information and the list of captured result items, allowing you to retrieve and process the captured data as needed.
+The CapturedResult provides access to the original image information and the list of captured result items, allowing you to retrieve and process the captured data as needed.

 ## Definition